justinchen00/page/billingservice/New API definition.md

 ## Change logs:

 1. 20210915 the first version
-2. 20210922 add a new API `mutation updateSubscription`; modify `query permission` and add the recommended redirect URL
+2. 20210922 add a new API `mutation updateSubscription`;
+   modify `query permission` and add the recommended redirect URL
 3. 20211018 rename `mutation checkoutNewSubscription` to `mutation checkoutSubscription`;
    merge `mutation updateSubscription` into `mutation checkoutSubscription`;
    `mutation checkoutSubscription` supports prorating credits and charges during upgrade subscription;
    enrich `query permission`;
    add `group` in `mutation checkoutSubscription` to support creating subscription for `group`;
    add `mutation cancelSubscription`;
+4. 20211019 for the requirement: no Chargebee's checkout portal in our workflow add `query customerPaymentPortal`;
+   delete `query customerPortalStatus`;
+   update mutation checkoutSubscription

 ## Guideline